Florida Lien Forms

 Florida Notice to Owner

-Florida contractors, give notice to a property owner prior to perfecting your lien for a construction or renovation project with this downloadable Notice to Owner form.
+Florida contractors, give notice to a property owner prior to perfecting your lien for a construction project with this downloadable Notice to Owner form.

-- Section 713.06(2)(a) of the Florida Statutes requires lienors to give notice to a property owner with this Notice to Owner form as a prerequisite to perfecting their lien for a construction or renovation project.
+Section 713.06(2)(a) of the Florida Statutes requires lienors to give written notice to a property owneras a prerequisite to perfecting their lien for a construction or renovation project.

-- Once you purchase the form, you can use it as often as you like.
-There are no additional license fees or other charges.
+Once you purchase the Notice to Owner form, it is yours to use as often as you like.
+There are no additional usage fees.

 Florida Request for Sworn Statement of Account